poltrias/WriteUps/Vulnyx/Very easy/Lower6.md

 We download the `zip` containing the `.ova` of the Lower6 machine, extract it, and import it into VirtualBox.

-We configure the network interface of the HackingStation machine and run it alongside the attacker machine.
+We configure the network interface of the Lower6 machine and run it alongside the attacker machine.

 # HOST DISCOVERY